pckushan/article-dispatcher/README.md

 #### monitoring

-- service metrics are implemented and grafana dashboards can be used to monitor the performance and changes of the service.
+- service metrics and grafana dashboards implemented, this can be used to monitor the performance and observe the changes of the service.
+- can add alerts for the thresholds to notify about the service.

 #### request rate limiter